A beginners' guide to Davos

 Now you can start reserving your place from 14:00 on Tuesday (Swiss time), and once again there's an app for that, which will run on almost any smartphone or tablet you may be carrying and can be downloaded here.

-Make sure you attend a few of the more off-beat sessions, for example you can take part in the Refugee Run, which simulates the daily challenges faced by refugees, hear someone talk about the leadership lessons he learned while swimming across the Arctic Ocean or go to a workshop session called Meditation: Why the Hype?Striding with a purpose
+Make sure you attend a few of the more off-beat sessions, for example you can take part in the Refugee Run, which simulates the daily challenges faced by refugees or go to a workshop session on leading mindfully.

 Some people come to Davos and don't attend a single session.
 Instead they have back-to-back meetings with dozens of business partners or politicians, because only here can they find them all in one place.